pabloinsente/sf_for_beh_ss/README.md

 In the social sciences, it is common to find code repositories where everything is dump into the same directory: data, code, charts, manuscripts, etc. I've done this multiple times in the past and I regret it.
 There are many ways in which you can organize your projects.
 We'll generate a repository structure based on a few conventions around software development.
 We'll use the command line to populate our project.

-**Note about the command line**: using the command line may be confusing.
+**Note about the command-line**: using the command-line may be confusing.
 It can make you feel like you'd break your computer if you make a typo.
-You can make your experience better by installing an alternative terminal in your system.
-Alternative terminals add multiple capabilities like autocomplete, coloring, easy copy-pase, multiple terminals in the same window, and more.
+You can make your experience better by installing a terminal emulator in your computer.
+Terminal emulators add multiple capabilities like autocomplete, coloring, easy copy-paste, multiple terminals in the same window, and more.
 Here a few options:

 - Linux: [Tilix](https://gnunn1.github.io/tilix-web/)
 - MacOS: [iterm2](https://iterm2.com/index.html)
 - Windows: [cmder](https://cmder.net//)

-**About learning to use the terminal/shell**: learning to use the shell is beyond the scope of this tutorial.
+**About learning to use the command-line**: learning to use the command-line and bash is beyond the scope of this tutorial.
 There are many good resources out there for this (see [here](https://github.com/awesome-lists/awesome-bash)), but the trick is just using it as much as you can for your day-to-day tasks (and googling).
 There a few commands worth mentioning for this tutorial:

 - `cd`: change directory
 - `mkdir`: make a directory